zerotosingularity/seeme-quick-guides/README.md

 This Repository has moved to https://github.com/SeeMe-ai/fastai-quick-guides.

-It will no longer be updated but the source will remain here, at least for the time being.
+Please use the link above for the updated quick guides.
+This repo will be deleted.

 # README #